 Functional nutritionists can help guide you through making good decisions about supplements.

-Problems of current nutrition research models
+Why nutrition quackery thrives: current nutrition research models

 Research often gets it wrong when it comes to nutrition.